xiongyee2000/imachine_cpp/README.md

 # Overall

-I-Machine is aimed to provide a state machine framework that enables machine self-learning and machine intellegence.
+I-Machine is aimed to provide a state machine framework that enables machine self-learning and machine intelligence.

 # Introduction